fjwright/Run-REDUCE/docs/InstallAndRun.md

 x86 SDK distribution.
 This is claimed to run with JRE 11, and indeed 32-bit JRE 11 and 32-bit JavaFX 14 seem to run well together on my 32-bit Windows computer.
-Note also that the latest release of REDUCE that fully supports 32-bit Windows in version 5286 released on 1 March 2020.
-Later releases do not install correctly.
+Note also that the latest release of REDUCE that fully supports 32-bit Windows in version 5286 released on 1 March 2020; later releases do not install correctly.

 ### Using a Package Manager